pnepomuceno96/peter-nepomuceno-pantry-fe/README.md

 # PeterNepomucenoPantryFe

-Use alongside peter-nepomuceno-pantry-be and peter-nepomuceno-pantry-auth-be This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.
+Use alongside peter-nepomuceno-pantry-be and peter-nepomuceno-pantry-auth-be.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.

 ## Development server